alisaifee/coredis/docs/source/handbook/pipelines.rst

                     continue

-Note that, because the Pipeline must bind to a single connection for the duration of a WATCH, care must be taken to ensure that the connection is returned to the connection pool by calling the reset() method.
-If the Pipeline is used as a context manager (as in the example above) :meth:`~coredis.Pipeline.reset` will be called automatically.
-Of course you can do this the manual way by explicitly calling :meth:`~coredis.Pipeline.reset`:
+Note that, because the Pipeline must bind to a single connection for the duration of a :command:`WATCH`, care must be taken to ensure that the connection is returned to the connection pool by calling the :meth:`~coredis.pipeline.Pipeline.reset` method.
+If the :class:`~coredis.pipeline.Pipeline` is used as a context manager (as in the example above) :meth:`~coredis.pipeline.Pipeline.reset` will be called automatically.
+Of course you can do this the manual way by explicitly calling :meth:`~coredis.pipeline.Pipeline.reset`:

 .. code-block:: python